chrislattman/blogging-project/docs/wireshark/README.md

 tshark -D
 ```

 You should see an indexed list of network interfaces.
 Pick the interface that corresponds to the connection you want to monitor.
-Reference [`ifconfig`](../terminal-commands#ifconfig) to verify the name of the Wi-Fi/Ethernet device.
+Reference [`ip a`](../terminal-commands#ip) to verify the name of the Wi-Fi/Ethernet device.

 ### Capturing packets